drscranto/kt_website/content/project/r-ladies.md

 date = 2018-06-01T11:39:30-07:00

 # Project title.
-title = "R-Ladies Los Angeles Founder and Organizer"
+title = "R-Ladies Los Angeles"

 # Project summary to display on homepage.
 summary = "A global network of meetups to encourage and promote gender inclusivity in the R community."